Thames Clippers Putney to Blackfriars River Bus service is a sail away success

 - Passengers should use Cadogan Pier (Cheyne Walk) for the RHS Chelsea Flower Show

-- Live travel news is available at www.tfl.gov.uk/livetravelnews
+- Live travel news is available at tfl.gov.uk/livetravelnews

 - Service updates are also available on Twitter @TfLRiver and @thamesclippers

-- Further information on services offered by London River Services is available on the TfL website
+- Further information on services offered by London River Services is available at tfl.gov.uk/river

 - London River Services owns and operates eight piers on the river: Westminster Millennium, Festival, Embankment, Millbank Millennium, Blackfriars Millennium, Bankside, Tower Millennium and Greenwich

 - People wishing to travel on the river can benefit from a third off the normal advertised adult and child fares on most services if they produce a valid Travelcard or Oyster card loaded with a valid Travelcard when purchasing a ticket.
-Pay as you go on Oyster is accepted on Thames Clippers services
+Pay as you go Oyster cards are accepted on Thames Clippers services

 - All London River Services piers are accessible and step-free at all states of the tide, allowing easy access for mobility impaired passengers.
 All KPMG Thames Clippers catamarans are fully accessible